USS Aniwa

-USS Aniwa (ID-3146) was a steel-hulled, single-screw freighter that served in the United States Navy from 1918 to 1919.
+USS Aniwa (ID-3146) was a steel-hulled, single-screw cargo ship that served in the United States Navy from 1918 to 1919.

-Construction acquisition, and commissioning
+Construction, acquisition, and commissioning

 Aniwa was a Design 1015 ship built under a United States Shipping Board contract and completed as SS Aniwa in 1918 at Oakland, California, by the Moore Shipbuilding Company.
 She was earmarked for U.S. Navy World War I service with the naval registry Identification Number (Id.
 No.) 3146.
 She departed her builder's yard for final sea trials on the morning of 25 July 1918 and arrived at San Francisco, California, that afternoon.
-On the morning of 26 July 1918, Aniwa was commissioned as USS Aniwa'.
+On the morning of 26 July 1918, Aniwa was commissioned as USS Aniwa.